2008 Sichuan earthquake: Intensities and damage area

 The news and official reports of fatalities are often strongly misleading.
 After the Wenchuan earthquake, officials led the public to believe for more than a week that the fatalities numbered only a fraction of what they really were (Figure 1).
 At the very beginning, everyone expects the news reports to be an initial count that will grow, not however, after one week.
 After such a long time, the false news reports take on a reality in their own right and the theoretical loss calculations by experts are discarded.

 Figure 1: Official fatality reports for the Wenchuan M8 earthquake as a function of time.
 Squares show fatalities, triangles show the sum of fatalities plus missing persons, which equaled the number of fatalities in the end.
 The diamond is the QLARM estimate 100 minutes after the earthquake, with the range of possible values given by the solid, vertical line through the diamond.
 The horizontal dash-dotted line indicates the average value of fatalities calculated by QLARM.

 Figure 2: Map of settlements with the estimated mean damage due to the Wenchuan earthquake modeled as a line rupture extending as far as the aftershocks.

 Once the extent of the rupture of the Wenchuan earthquake became known, QLARM calculated a more detail picture of the losses.
 Figure 2 shows a map of the expected mean damage of the settlements affected by the Wenchuan earthquake on a scale of 5.
 The resistance to shaking of buildings in large cities is assumed to be stronger than in villages, therefore the damage and percentage of fatalities in large cities is less than in villages.

 Aftershocks

-On the night of May 12, residents of Chengdu worried about potential aftershocks gathered in the street to avoid staying in buildings.
+May 12: Residents of Chengdu, worried of potential aftershocks, gather for safety into the streets.